twang0323/twang0323/README.md

 ### Hi there 👋
-🌱 I’m Tiffany Wang <br>
+✨ I’m Tiffany Wang <br>
-🔭 I’m a junior majored in computer science with business application at University of California, Riverside 📫 My ins is yiyi_quq
+🔭 I’m a junior majored in computer science with business application at University of California, Riverside <br>
+📫 My ins is yiyi_quq <br>

 <!--